These are easy to prep breakfast enchiladas loaded with sausage and eggs and smothered in a delicious salsa verde.

 - Use flour tortillas to make sure they don’t get soggy if you make them ahead.

-- Drain the sausage mixture well once everything is cooked and combined to avoid excess liquid.
+- Drain the sausage and egg mixture well once everything is cooked and combined to avoid excess liquid.

 How to Prep and Freeze Breakfast Enchiladas